This post may contain affiliate links. Please read my disclosure for more information.

 There are tons of great blog posts out there about online shopping finds under $50 and under $100.
 It might take some more time to find exactly what you are looking for in your right price range, but who doesn’t love the hunt!
 And taking the time to look for deals will help you avoid guilt when online shopping.

-Another great way to find deals is to search for “open box” deals.
+Another great way to find deals and save more is to search for “open box” deals.
 A lot of major retailers like Best Buy offer this.
 Check out Amazon’s open box and used electronics deals.

 Real Time Accountability

 Credit companies are a profitable business, not a charity.
 No amount of waived fees, introductory offers or reward points can hide that.

 Trust me, I know there are lots of enticing offers out there.
 What is better than being able to pay just a fraction of a large purchase over times?
 I GET IT!

 I have done it and it seems so easy in my head.
 But most of the time it’s not just one purchase you put on a card.